microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 if the removal is sequenced last then the node will be moved then removed.
 If the move is sequenced last then the node will be removed then moved.

-### Single Possible Effect

-Because of the doctrine of minimal preconditions, in the absence of explicit constraints, _no matter what concurrent edits may have been sequenced and applied before it_, so long those were not [schema changes](#schema-changes), every edit is guaranteed to impact the document state in _one_ predictable way.

-By "guaranteed to impact the document state in one predictable way", we mean that the way the edit impacts the document is the same.
-This point is a little more nuanced because it is predicated on a specific definition of "the same".
-Each edit comes with such a definition.
-For moves, what remains the same is the node being moved and the location that the node is moved to under the given parent node.
-In the example above, Bob's edit to move the sticky note moves that specific sticky note to the specific destination picked by Bob under a specific parent node, no matter whether concurrent edits were sequenced or applied before that and no matter what those concurrent edits were.
-Concurrent edits could influence where the note was moved from, the properties of the note, or even move or remove the parent (or some further ancestor) of the destination, but none of that changes the fact that, immediately after Bob's edit is applied, that specific sticky note will be located at the location chosen by Bob under a specific parent node.
+### Simple Postconditions

+Similar to our choice regarding preconditions, we have chosen to prioritize edits whose postconditions are simple.
+"Simple" here refers to the property of having a single possible effect.
+This is in contrast to preconditions that are predicated on the existence or absence of concurrent edits, or predicated on some properties of the document state by the time the edit is applied.

+For example, the postcondition for our implementation of move (that the moved node will reside at the chosen destination) is not predicated on whether the node was concurrently removed or moved.
+This means that when it comes to the final location of the node that is targeted by the move, there is only one possible outcome
+(the node being at the chosen destination) so long as the preconditions of the move were met.

+Note that such conditional postconditions would be different from additional preconditions.
+For example, adding a precondition that the node moved node must not have been concurrently removed would, in a situation where that did occur, render such a move _and the whole transactions it figures in_ invalid.
+By contrast, making the postcondition conditional on the node not having been concurrently removed would simply render the move ineffective, but not adversely affect the rest of the transaction.

+As with minimal preconditions, we may support more variations of our current set of edits in the future.

+This prioritization is partially guided by the same motivation that guided our choice with minimal preconditions: it makes more for a greater set of possible edits when combined with [constraints](#constraints).
-This property is important because it makes reasoning about concurrent editing much more approachable.
+Another motivation is that simpler postconditions make reasoning about concurrent editing more approachable.
 This is most palpable in the context of transactions because it reduces the number of possible states the document between could be in between the edits that make up the transaction, therefore making transactions easier to author correctly,